alexiaschn/ateliers_ia/sept11/intro.md

 > The uncomfortable truth for researchers and publishers who oppose AI slowly taking over human review is that they might not be able to prevent it.
 Should a researcher use AI to write the first pass of peer review and not disclose it — in contravention of publisher guidelines — that might not be detectable, says Hosseini, who is also one of the editors of the journal Accountability in Research.
 And if AI reviews become widespread, that could change the practice of science, says Priem.
 “Every researcher can run their own bespoke review service over the preprint/dataset landscape, flagging/extracting only the science they care about (at any “quality” level) they want that day,” he wrote on X earlier this year.
 That could start to eat into the roles of journals, by taking away the certification that peer review mediated by journals provides, he says.
 [@naddafAITransformingPeer2025]

+- Building critical AI literacies is a process of  empowerment that enables students and citizens to exercise independent judgment about whether or if to  use this very new and largely untested commercial technology. [@criticalai@rutgersCriticalAILiteracies2024]

 ## Brève histoire de l'IA et des applications de linguistique computationnelle (pt.
 1)